-- our expectations regarding the continued growth of our business operations due, in part, to the commercialization of EXONDYS 51; - our technologies and programs, including those with strategic partners, and their respective potential benefits, including the goal of exon skipping to create the production of an internally truncated but functional dystrophin protein and the goal of MYO-101 to restore the dystrophin associated protein complex; - our belief that our partnerships with manufacturers will provide us access to additional commercial manufacturing capacity for our microdystrophin DMD gene therapy program, as well as a manufacturing platform for future gene therapy programs, and our belief that our current network of manufacturing partners are able to fulfil the requirements of our commercial plan; - our plan to continue building out our network for commercial distribution in jurisdictions in which eteplirsen is approved; - estimated timelines and milestones for 2019 and beyond, including an expected U.S. Food and Drug Administration ("FDA") action date of August 19, 2019 for golodirsen, the expectation to complete the open-label portion of our golodirsen trial (Study 4053-101) in 2019, filing a New Drug Application ("NDA") to the FDA for casimersen in 2019, and initiating a confirmatory trial for our micro-dystrophin gene therapy program using commercial supply of SRP-9001 in the first half of 2020; - our plan to expand our pipeline in 2019 through internal research and development and through strategic transactions; - our belief that the delivery of NT-3 may have applicability to other subtypes of Charcot-Marie-Tooth in addition to other neuropathies and muscle-wasting diseases; - the timely completion and satisfactory outcome of our post-marketing requirements and commitments, including verification of a clinical benefit for EXONDYS 51 in confirmatory trials; - our plan to seek follow up European Medicines Agency (the "EMA") scientific advice in 2019 to explore a potential approach for EMA approval of eteplirsen; - our ability to further secure long term supply of EXONDYS 51 and our product candidates to satisfy our planned commercial, early access programs and clinical needs; - the impact of regulations and regulatory decisions by the FDA and other regulatory agencies on our business, as well as the development of our product candidates and our financial and contractual obligations; - the possible impact of any competing products on the commercial success of EXONDYS 51 and our product candidates and our ability to compete against such products; - our ability to enter into research, development or commercialization alliances with universities, hospitals, independent research centers, non-profit organizations, pharmaceutical and biotechnology companies and other entities for specific molecular targets or selected disease indications and our ability to selectively pursue opportunities to access certain intellectual property rights that complement our internal portfolio through license agreements or other arrangements; - our expectations regarding the potential benefits of the partnership, licensing and/or collaboration arrangements and other strategic arrangements and transactions we have entered into or may enter into in the future; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs, and our ability to obtain and maintain patent protection for our technologies and programs;
+- our expectations regarding the continued growth of our business operations due, in part, to the commercialization of new pharmaceutical products; - our technologies and programs, including those with strategic partners, and their respective potential benefits, including the goal of exon skipping to create the production of an internally truncated but functional dystrophin protein and the goal of MYO-101 to restore the dystrophin associated protein complex; - our belief that our partnerships with manufacturers will provide us access to additional commercial manufacturing capacity for our microdystrophin Duchenne muscular dystrophy ("DMD") gene therapy program, as well as a manufacturing platform for future gene therapy programs, and our belief that our current network of manufacturing partners are able to fulfil the requirements of our commercial plan; - our plan to continue building out our network for commercial distribution in jurisdictions in which eteplirsen is approved; - estimated timelines and milestones for 2019 and beyond, including our plan to evaluate the submission of a New Drug Application ("NDA") to the U.S. Food and Drug Administration ("FDA") for casimersen once we have further clarity on the Complete Response Letter we received from the FDA regarding the NDA for golodirsen and initiating a confirmatory trial for our micro-dystrophin gene therapy program using commercial supply of SRP-9001 in the first half of 2020; - our plan to expand our pipeline in 2019 through internal research and development and through strategic transactions; - our belief that the delivery of NT-3 may have applicability to other subtypes of Charcot-Marie-Tooth ("CMT") in addition to other muscle-wasting diseases; - the timely completion and satisfactory outcome of our post-marketing requirements and commitments, including verification of a clinical benefit for EXONDYS 51 in confirmatory trials; - our plan to evaluate future engagement with the European Medicines Agency (the "EMA") on potential next steps for EMA approval of eteplirsen; - our ability to further secure long-term supply of EXONDYS 51 and our product candidates to satisfy our planned commercial, early access programs and clinical needs; - the impact of regulations and regulatory decisions by the FDA and other regulatory agencies on our business, as well as the development of our product candidates and our financial and contractual obligations; - the possible impact of any competing products on the commercial success of EXONDYS 51 and our product candidates and our ability to compete against such products; - our expectations regarding the potential benefits of the partnership, licensing and/or collaboration arrangements and other strategic arrangements and transactions we have entered into or may enter into in the future; - the extent of protection that our patents provide and our pending patent applications may provide, if patents issue from such applications, to our technologies and programs, and our ability to obtain and maintain patent protection for our technologies and programs; - our plans and ability to file and progress to issue additional patent applications to enhance and protect our new and existing technologies and programs; - our estimates regarding how long our currently available cash and cash equivalents will be sufficient to finance our operations and business plans and statements about our future capital needs; - our estimates regarding future revenues, research and development expenses, other expenses, capital requirements and payments to third parties;

-- our plans and ability to file and progress to issue additional patent applications to enhance and protect our new and existing technologies and programs; - our estimates regarding how long our currently available cash and cash equivalents will be sufficient to finance our operations and business plans and statements about our future capital needs; - our estimates regarding future revenues, research and development expenses, other expenses, capital requirements and payments to third parties; - our expectations relating to potential funding from government and other sources for the development of some of our product candidates; - our ability to comply with applicable environmental laws and regulations; and - our beliefs and expectations regarding milestone, royalty or other payments that could be due to third parties under existing agreements.
+- our expectations relating to potential funding from government and other sources for the development of some of our product candidates; - our expectation regarding the impact of environmental laws and regulations on our business; and - our beliefs and expectations regarding milestone, royalty or other payments that could be due to third parties under existing agreements.